Original Pictures is a creative production company built on the talents of its founder and president, Emmy-award winner Kim Todd.

 We partner with companies internationally and nationally to develop and produce treaty and non-treaty co-productions.

 Kim Todd is an Emmy-award winning producer of Fargo, the limited series inspired by the Coen Brothers’ feature film, created for television by showrunner Noah Hawley and produced for MGM and FX.
-Kim’s work on the first year of the series also garnered her Golden Globe and Critics’ Choice awards for best limited series, the David L. Wolper award from the Producers Guild of America and a Peabody.
-She earned the PGA and Critics’ Choice awards for the second season and is in production on season three.
+Kim’s work on the first year of the series also garnered her Golden Globe and Critics’ Choice awards for best limited series, the David L. Wolper award from the Producers Guild of America and a Peabody; she earned the PGA and Critics’ Choice awards for the second season.
+Kim produced the first season of Dirk Gently’s Holistic Detective Agency in Vancouver for AMC Studios, BBC America and Netflix before returning to produce the third season of Fargo.

 With OP’s Nicholas Hirst, Kim executive produced The Swap for Disney Channel and An En Vogue Christmas for Lifetime.
 Both projects filmed in Toronto in 2016 and 2015.